SimonWaldherr/fsagent/README.md

 When planning and developing new (open source) applications / systems, you usually use the latest technologies (containerization (e.g. Docker), message queues (e.g. RabbitMQ, ZeroMQ, ActiveMQ, ...), databases (e.g. PostgreSQL, MariaDB, Redis, MongoDB, ...), ...), but if you're working for a non-startup Company, you often have to deal with old legacy enterprise applications.
 These applications do not have modern interfaces, many are decades old.
 The most modern communication channels of these applications are mostly FTP uploads and emails.
 I really mean FTP, not those new and fancy SFTP Servers.
-However, many of these applications do not even have the functionality to upload, but can only store files in directories and need other applications such as [Bat](https://en.wikipedia.org/wiki/The_Bat!) or [Outlook](https://en.wikipedia.org/wiki/Microsoft_Outlook) to upload.
+However, many of these applications do not even have the functionality to upload, but can only store files in directories and need other applications such as [Bat](https://en.wikipedia.org/wiki/The_Bat!), [Blat](http://www.blat.net) or [Outlook](https://en.wikipedia.org/wiki/Microsoft_Outlook) to upload.
-Bat is not fundamentally bad, but if your whole business depends on software like Bat, you have a big problem.
+Bat or Blat is not fundamentally bad, but if your whole business depends on software like Blat, you have a big problem.
 In my free time, I have written this program for replacing such "interfaces".
 It is not just a replacement for Bat or Outlook, it monitors directories and executes predefined actions for new files.
 The configuration is kept as simple as possible (and will become even easier) to be done by anyone in IT departments, not just programmers.
 The first goal was the elimination of the biggest pain in the ass.